hendrikreimers/pihole-unique-filterlist-creator/README.md

 The regex blacklis is also helpful for blocking youtube ads in the browser (not in the apps).

+## Other helpful stuff

+with this python script there are some helpful things coming with it. for example the "distinct-list.html" which helps you to make unique URL category lists, by filtering doubled urls out

+in the "dist" folder you will also find a shell script which helps you to import the static manual lists "_[...].txt" it downloads from a given url the static lists (see in the script) and access the pihole db to clear all values based on the comment "__AUTOUPDATE__" and reimports the lists by the url files

+for example you can run it by downloading it to your pihole and add it to a cronjob (not the same time as the gravidy update of course)

+you can it like this:

+    # export URL_DOMAIN="yourdomain.com" && /usr/local/bin/pihole-update-static.sh

 ## Sources
 Build the URL list based on the reports of: